leotiger/cnossos-assessment/README.md

 Despite having been reviewed and found error free, be advised that this script is a helper tool.
 You may want (or need) to calculate some data points manually to prove correctness of the assumptions and results provided by this script.

+### Other tools

+For noise assessement you may use as well:

+- QGIS + OpeNoise plugin (Python)
+- NoiseModelling (JAVA)

+Both platforms require to install and configure rather complicated environments and do not consider local aspects as well as best practice considerations.
+To offer a simple yet complete assessment dedicated to the specific needs of wind turbine noise impact assessment is the motivation behind the script tool offered here.

 ### ToDo

 - [x] Clean and improve code base